aaqil/think-stats/README.md

  * The total area under the curve is 1. <br>
  <br>
  The empirical rule tells you what percentage of your data falls within a certain number of standard deviations from the mean: <br>

 * 68% of the data falls within one standard deviation of the mean. <br>
 * 95% of the data falls within two standard deviations of the mean.<br>
 * 99.7% of the data falls within three standard deviations of the mean.<br>

 <br>
 <p align ="center">
 <img  style= " height="60%" width="60%" " src="https://cdn.discordapp.com/attachments/405443897578356738/405447112612904981/12323.PNG">
 </p><br>
 <br>
 The normal distribution has many properties that make it amenable for analysis, but the CDF is not one of them.
-Unlike the other distributions we have looked at, there is no closed-form expression for the normal CDF; the most common alternative is to write it in terms of the **error function** ,which is a special function written **erf(x)**:   <br>
+Unlike the other distributions we have looked at, there is no closed-form expression for the normal CDF; the most common alternative is to write it in terms of the **error function** ,which is a special function written **erf(x)** .
 <br>
 <p align ="center">
 <img src="https://cdn.discordapp.com/attachments/405443897578356738/405447123052789760/723782.PNG">